aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/get/_index.md

 weight: 30
 ---

-This REST API allows you to Get Style from Document Element.
-Please note that the SDKs of this cloud API are available in *Python, C#, Java, Ruby, PHP, Node.js, Android, Swift,* and *Go* languages.
+This REST API retrieves a `Style` from a document element.

 ## REST API